TwoUnderscorez/lyx-hebrew-flake/README.md

 Per document, Document -> Settings -> Output -> Default output format: PDF LuaTeX

+## Compiling without launching LyX

+To compile to PDF all `*.lyx` files in this repo to a PDF, run `nix build` and see the results under the `result` folder.

 ## LaTeX Fonts

 The fonts are configured in Document -> Settings -> LaTeX Preamble using the